10.5. Incremental Backup

 > /usr/local/pgsql/backup/full/ \

-Figure 10.8 illustrates how the pg_combinebackup utility reconstructs a base backup from a full backup and an incremental backup.
-In essence, pg_combinebackup applies the file changes stored in the incremental backup file to the original relation file.
+> /usr/local/pgsql/backup/inc01/Figure 10.8 illustrates how pg_combinebackup reconstructs a base backup.
+Essentially, pg_combinebackup applies the block changes stored in the incremental backup file to the original relation file.

 10.5.2.
 How to Take Incremental Backups